 Before long, Dan is helping West reanimate the corpses in the hospital morgue, an unwise action which leads to a night of unimaginable terror…

 This is far from being some mere splatter extravaganza.
 It’s actually a great film in itself.
 Denis Paoli’s screenplay is packed with sharp dialogue and well-drawn characters, and Stuart Gordon directs the film with a real sense of style, allowing the characters to develop and the story to unfold while keeping it moving at a fast pace that never flags.
-He is also sensible enough to allow the ludicrous nature of events provide the humour, and so otherwise keeps the film on a straight line, never aiming for cheap laughs that it doesn’t need.
-He’s helped in this by a cast who play it soberly.
+He is also sensible enough to allow the ludicrous nature of events to provide the humour, and so otherwise keeps the film in a straight line, never aiming for cheap laughs that it doesn’t need.
+He’s helped in this by a cast that plays it soberly.

 As West, Combs is fantastic – tight-lipped, wide-eyed, driven but controlled, he resembles Anthony Perkins but thankfully avoids Perkins’ habit of going wildly over the top.
 It’s a tight performance that dominates the film and he’s matched by the rest of the cast.

 Gale, as the true villain of the piece (at least West is trying to do something that will benefit mankind), is fantastically slimy and sleazy, making him the perfect foil for West, while Crampton is excellent in what could’ve been a fairly throwaway role – and her willingness to go all the way is admirable.
 Abbott has the most difficult task, of course, effectively playing straight man to the rest of the cast, so it’s to his credit that he is able to bring a sense of character to his role.